Welcome to Kansas IRP Registration Services!

 Is that all I need to cross state lines?

 The IRP is the most likely thing you will need to cross state lines, but depending on your truck, you may need more.
 The IFTA, or International Fuel Tax Agreement, is very similar to the IRP.
 The IFTA is another agreement that covers all 50 states as well as the 10 provinces of Canada.
 This is a separate agreement from the IRP.
 As the IRP deals with individual jurisdictions that you may need to use, the IFTA deals with every state and province.
 You will more than likely need both.

 There’s also the HVUT or more commonly known as Form 2290.
 The Heavy Vehicle Use Tax is for trucks and trailers that exceed 55,000 pounds.
 If your truck falls into this category, you must also submit it to the HVUT in order to operate your vehicle in a commercial capacity.

 How do I register with the IRP?

 Registration is easy with IRP registration Services.
 All you have to do is fill in your vehicle and company information and we’ll take care of the rest.
-No more calculating costs, or rifling through tax codes.
-We got everything you need with live agents to support you through every step of the process.
+No more calculating costs or rifling through tax codes.
+We have everything you need with live agents to support you through every step of the process.
 They can easily get you registered and let you know what other permits your truck may need.
 Just submit your company information on our HOME PAGE and information about your vehicle, and we’ll handle all of the legwork.
 To apply to any of these tax permits you’ll need a valid DOT Number to apply.
 Or you can call today at (888) 202-4927 and one of our tax permit experts can help you today.